 - Projects that balance, protect and enhance our diverse environment, both natural and built.

 All requests for Financial Assistance must be on the official Financial Assistance Application Form.
-Application forms and guidelines can be obtained by visiting Council’s website at http://council.lithgow.com/financial-assistance/ or they can be picked up from Council’s Administration Centre, Lithgow Library, the Portland and Wallerawang branch libraries or by contacting Council to have one sent by post or by email.
+Application forms and guidelines can be obtained by visiting Council’s website at http://council.lithgow.com/financial-assistance/ .
+Funding will be available from the beginning of July 2020.

-Further information about Council’s Financial Assistance program can be obtained from Council’s Community Development Officer Viktoria Gulabovski on 6354 9999.
+Further information about Council’s Financial Assistance program can be obtained from Council’s Community Development Officer Ali Kim on 6354 9999.